yymqn/PastelEx/README.md

 # PastelEx
-Highly inspired by syntax of [Pastel](https://github.com/silkfire/Pastel) and [Crayon](https://github.com/riezebosch/crayon).
-Without these libraries PastelEx won't exist.
-Tested on Windows and Linux.
+Highly inspired by the syntax of [Pastel](https://github.com/silkfire/Pastel) and [Crayon](https://github.com/riezebosch/crayon).
+Without these libraries, PastelEx wouldn't exist.

-# What this library can offer?
-It basically offers almost everything what Crayon does, however, this library can provide you:
-- Colorize with hex strings, ConsoleColor, Color or even 8-bit colors.
-- More text decorations, like Blinking, gradient text and more.
-- Lightweight!
-Very fast and memory efficient. (see bellow)
-- ... more

-# Is it really that fast?
+Tested on both Windows and Linux.

+# Inspiration
+Adding ANSI color codes can be a confusing and challenging task to do manually.
+This library makes coloring or styling console output a very easy task.

+# How It Works
+Using a simple syntax, like `"My string".Pastel(Color.Red)`, wraps your string in a special Unicode character sequence that instructs the terminal: "This text should be colored."
+You can also do it manually, but using this library offers you a few more benefits: ease of use and automatic checks for terminal support of ANSI color codes.

+# Any Performance Benefits?
-While string in C# is immutable, which means, you can't modify a string once you created it, PastelEx is fast enough to help you write a nice-looking console output without need of allocating a memory.
+A string in C# is immutable, meaning you can't modify it once created.
+However, PastelEx is efficient enough to help you create a visually appealing console output without requiring a lot of memory allocation.

-PastelEx does not allocate any memory (from benchmarks), when you aren't nesting colored strings.
-If you're, then there will be a small amount of bytes allocated because of string operations, which are needed to close the modified string.

-Simple benchmark with nesting colors once:
+PastelEx doesn't allocate any memory when you're not nesting colors.
+Below, you can see a benchmark with nested colors.

 ```
 |   Method |        Mean |     Error |    StdDev |   Gen0 | Allocated |
 |--------- |------------:|----------:|----------:|-------:|----------:|